-Simple, healthy and delicious, this Sri Lankan Beetroot Curry is gluten free and of course vegan too.
+Simple, healthy, and delicious, this Sri Lankan beetroot curry is gluten free and of course vegan too.
+It’s such a comforting side dish that pairs well with steamed rice and other curry recipes as well.

 This beetroot curry is gluten free, and of course vegan too.